isb-cgc/readthedocs/docs/source/sections/gcp-info/Cheatsheet.rst

 ::

-  $gcsfuse bucketname myfolder/to/mount
+  $ gcsfuse bucketname myfolder/to/mount

 Mount a subdirectory from your bucket to your VM folder:
 ::

-  $gcsfuse --only-dir subdirectory bucketName myFolder/to/mount
+  $ gcsfuse --only-dir subdirectory bucketName myFolder/to/mount

 ****************************
 Set PATH for executable file